2025 Capital Gains Tax Brackets Explained: What OBBBA Changes Mean for Your Investments

 High-Income Reporting and the NIIT

 High earners must account for the Net Investment Income Tax (NIIT), a 3.8% surtax on top of the standard capital gains rates.
 This tax triggers when your modified adjusted gross income (MAGI) exceeds $200,000 for individuals or $250,000 for married couples filing jointly.
-When combined with the 20% top capital gains rate, your effective federal rate could reach 23.8%.
+Combined with the 20% top capital gains rate, your effective federal rate could reach 23.8%.

-FAQ: Tips, Trump Accounts & Investment Rates
+FAQ: Tips, Trump Accounts, and Investment Tax Rates

 Filing Status 0% Rate (Up to) 15% Rate (Range) 20% Rate (Over)